Find out why Lewis Pugh swam 5 km in the icy waters of Antarctica, wearing nothing but a speedo… by Claire Trickett10th November 2016

 In February 2015, Lewis successfully completed his gruelling Great Antarctic Ice Challenge, a series of five record-breaking swims in the freezing Antarctic Ocean aimed at raising much-needed awareness for the Ross Sea.
 His goal was to help save the Ross Sea from irreversible damage by encouraging world powers to support the formation of the world’s largest protected marine area – an initiative &Beyond supported whole-heartedly.

-A deep bay situated in Antarctica’s Southern Ocean, the Ross Sea is one of the world’s most pristine marine ecosystems and is home to an array of species found nowhere else on earth.
+A deep bay situated in Antarctica’s the Southern Ocean, the Ross Sea is one of the world’s most pristine marine ecosystems and is home to an array of species found nowhere else on earth.
 Pugh’s ice challenge was designed to focus the world’s attention on the conservation of this remarkable area and to urge global nations to declare it a marine protected area (MPA) in Antarctica governed by the Commission for the Conservation of Antarctic Marine Living Resources.
 The proposed Ross Sea MPA would cover an area of 1.35 million km² (more than half a million square miles) thus making it the largest protected area in the world, on land or sea.

 Not for the faint-hearted